 - Mt.
 Nanhua lie within the premises (within the Ecological Protection Areas) of Taroko National Park and so a Park Access Permit, in addition to a Mountain Access Permit, are both required.
 Mt.
 Qilai South Peak required a Park Access Permit.

 Please note that lodging for this route (Tianchi Cabin) is normally done by a lottery process run by the Forestry Bureau: https://tconline.forest.gov.tw/room/

-- No permits required: Chongde Trail, Taroko Terrace Trail, Dekalun Trail, Dali-Datong Trail, Xiaozhuilu Trail, Shakadang Trail, Eternal Spring (Changchun) Shrine, Buluowan Lower Terrace- Meander Core Trail, Buluowan Upper Terrace Trail, Swallow Grotto, Tunnel of Nine Turns (Jiuqudong), Lushui Trail, Lushui-Wenshan Trail, Baiyang Trail, Huoran Pavilion Trail, Mt.
+- No permits required: Chongde Trail, Taroko Terrace Trail, Dekalun Trail, Dali-Datong Trail, Xiaozhuilu Trail, Shakadang Trail, Eternal Spring (Changchun) Shrine, Buluowan Lower Terrace- Meander Core Trail, Buluowan Upper Terrace Trail, Swallow Grotto (Yanzikou), Tunnel of Nine Turns (Jiuqudong), Lushui Trail, Lushui-Wenshan Trail, Baiyang Trail, Huoran Pavilion Trail, Mt.
 Hehuan Main Peak, Mt.
 Hehuan East Peak, Mt.
 Hehuanjian, Mt.
 Pingfeng, Mt.
-Shimen, and Mt.
+Shimen, Mt.
 Shimen North Peak, Hehuan North Peak, and Hehuan West Peak, Xiaoqilai, Nenggao Historic Trail (not including Mt.
 Qilai South Peak).